Daly City, California: 20th century

-On the morning of April 18, 1906, a major earthquake struck just off the coast of Daly City near Mussel Rock.
+On the morning of April 18, 1906, a major earthquake struck just off the coast of the Daly City area near Mussel Rock.
 After the quake and subsequent fire destroyed many San Franciscans' homes, they left for temporary housing on the ranches of the area to the south, including the large one owned by John Daly.
 Daly had come to the Bay Area in 1853, where he had worked on a dairy farm, and after several years, married his bosses' daughter and acquired 250 acres at the Top of the Hill area.
 Over the years, Daly's business grew, as did his political clout.
 When a flood of refugees from the quake came, Daly and other local farmers donated milk and other food items.
 Daly later subdivided his property, from which several housing tracts emerged.